mboehmerm/Touch-Display-MZ61581-480x320/README.md

 Display works fine with [TFT_eSPI 2.5.31](#espi) and LVGL 8.3.10

 The display works stable with 27MHz.
 40MHz requires short cables.
-80MHz works with a 5 ohm resistor between ESP32-GND and MZ61581-GND, which increases the GND voltage of the display to 0.47V.
+80MHz works with a 10 ohm resistor between ESP32-GND and MZ61581-GND, which increases the GND voltage of the display to 0.47V.
 Display draws about 72mA.

-Speed (40MHz/80MHz) : Bouncy_Circles 32/64fps, boing_ball 105/140fps, Sprite_Rotating 150/300fps, LVGL 33fps
+Speed (27MHz/40MHz/80MHz) : Bouncy_Circles 22/32/64fps, boing_ball 83/105/140fps, Sprite_Rotating 100/150/300fps.

 ![Display_MZ61581](pictures/Touch_Display_MZ61581.jpg)